ReactiveMongo/Play-ReactiveMongo/README.md

 *For Java 7 and Play 2.3.x use versions <=4.3.0*

+## Upgrading from 5.x.x to 6.x.x?

+Due to the upgrade of the underlying reactivmongo, there are several documented breaking changes.
+Details and fixes for these  are documented in the upgrade details for (simple-reactivmongo)[https://github.com/hmrc/simple-reactivemongo/blob/master/README.md].

 ## License ##

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").